-Dylan is using groundbreaking, open-source technologies and data to secure universal access to safe water.
-He does this by placing rural communities at the center of designing, building, and spreading appropriate systems to obtain clean water while also improving understanding of water issues to identify the most impactful policies to push for.
+Dylan is using bottom-up innovation to secure universal access to safe water.
+He does this by putting rural communities at the center of designing, building, and spreading cutting-edge yet affordable systems to obtain clean water while also improving data on water issues to identify the most impactful policies to push for.

 The New Idea

-Dylan is promoting access to safe and affordable water for marginalized communities across Mexico using bottom-up innovation.
+Dylan works to improve human health and community wellbeing through adequate and affordable access to clean water.
 Through Caminos de Agua, he is providing both immediate solutions for water-stressed regions and strategies to counter the root causes.
 In particular, he has drawn attention to the issue of chemical pollution from the over-exploitation of groundwater and its devastating effects on communities’ health.

 On the other, they are taking the lead on one of the biggest barriers to promoting sustainable management of water resources: lack of information and transparency.
 Caminos de Agua has developed a comprehensive education program for communities, schools, NGOs, and governments to raise awareness about local and global water issues.
 Additionally, they create low-cost methods to produce more accurate, detailed, and updated data on water issues at community and national levels, offering this data openly to ensure informed decision-making by stakeholders across sectors.

-In Mexico, 52% of the population (~67 million people) live with some form of water scarcity; more than 47 million do not have daily or continuous water access, and an estimated 9-11 million have no water service at all.
-At the same time, 75% of water is used for agriculture.
-Agriculture represents over three-fourths of total groundwater withdrawals in the country, the second-highest level among OECD countries, with usage increasing exponentially.
+In Mexico, 52% of the population (~67 million) live with some form of water scarcity: more than 47 million do not have daily or continuous water access and an estimated 9-11 million have no water service at all.
+At the same time, 75% of water is used for agricultural purposes.
+Industrial agriculture represents over three-fourths of total groundwater withdrawals in the country, the second-highest level among OECD countries, with usage increasing exponentially.
 In the state of Guanajuato, for example, over-exploitation for industrial agriculture is reducing groundwater levels by two to three meters per year—30 times above the eight-centimeter loss per year that qualifies as "extreme water stress".
-The decrease in groundwater levels is forcing wells ever deeper into geological substrates, which has resulted in the emergence of dangerous naturally-occurring chemicals in local groundwater supplies.
+The decrease in groundwater levels is forcing wells ever deeper into geological substrates, which has resulted in the emergence of naturally-occurring chemicals in local groundwater supplies.
 In Guanajuato, arsenic levels are 22 times higher than the World Health Organization recommends and more than 12 times higher for fluoride.

-Chemical pollution of water supplies is a serious public health crisis.
-Arsenic and fluoride, for instance, are closely linked to dental fluorosis, crippling skeletal fluorosis, chronic kidney disease, skin disease, and various cancers.
+Chemical pollution of water supplies is a serious public health crisis that disproportionately affects low-income communities.
+Arsenic and fluoride, for instance, are closely linked to dental fluorosis, crippling skeletal fluorosis, chronic kidney disease, skin disease, and cancer.
 Children are at greatest risk, as their growing bodies absorb these minerals at a much higher rate, and exposure to high fluoride in utero has shown to have severe impacts on children’s cognitive development and learning ability later in life.
-In Mexico alone more than 70% of the country has excessive levels of arsenic and/or fluoride in the water supply, directly impacting up to 21 million people; globally, this number increases to 300 million people, located mostly in Asia, Africa, and Latin America.
+In Mexico alone more than 70% of the country has excessive levels of arsenic and/or fluoride in the water supply, directly impacting up to 25 million people; globally, this number increases to 300 million people, located mostly in Asia, Africa, and Latin America.
 However, lack of adequate water monitoring means the problem has remained largely unknown and therefore untreatable.

 By empowering communities and local partners to co-lead solutions from day one, Caminos de Agua has achieved exceptional levels of sustainability.
 Involving communities at each step—rather than installing pre-made, top-down solutions—fosters ownership and builds local capacity to maintain the systems.
 For example, follow-up research on rainwater harvesting systems installed in 2018 showed that 100% of households were using the systems and around 90% were correctly maintaining them.
 Their participatory approach also promotes sustainable behaviors since they become more aware of the quality of the water they drink and about how their daily habits can affect the environment.
 Some communities have implemented practices such as reducing the use of single-use plastics after participating in the educational program.